Bongikk/AIM-VI/README.md

 **From:** Mitincu Vasile Irinel, visionary of the idea
 **Message:**

-I don't have the resources to build AIM-VI.
+I don't have the resources to build AI-MVI.
 But I have the vision, principles, and confidence that someone will.

 If you are that person: